Script Editing Services

 My taste

-Written feedback plus 20-minute follow-up call (for Film & TV scripts only)
+30-minute video call + written recap notes (for Film & TV scripts only)

 Fees for producers and longer term script editing services vary depending on the scope and size of the project.